MetaMask/metamask-docs/wallet/how-to/connect/detect-wallet/multiple-wallets.md

 [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) introduces an alternative discovery mechanism for multiple wallets, shifting from relying solely on [`window.ethereum`](metamask.md) for wallet detection.

-If a user has multiple wallet browser extensions installed, your dapp can support [wallet interoperability](../../../concepts/wallet-interoperabilty.md) by adding support for EIP-6963, which enables your dapp to detect and connect to multiple installed wallets.
+If a user has multiple wallet browser extensions installed, your web dapp can support [wallet interoperability](../../../concepts/wallet-interoperabilty.md) by adding support for EIP-6963, which enables your dapp to detect and connect to multiple installed wallets.
 You can [use third-party libraries](#use-third-party-libraries) or directly